RomainCoulon/TDCRPy/README.md

 The stopping power of $\alpha$ particles of energy comprises between 1 keV and 8 MeV comes from the NIST code ASTAR [[9]](#9) recommanded in the ICRU Report 49 [[12]](#12).
 For energy below 1 keV, an extrapolation is made.

-The atomic relaxation from missing electrons in the inner-shell following electron capture and internal conversion is sumated by...
+The atomic relaxation from missing electrons in the inner-shell following electron capture and internal conversion is simulated by...

 The interaction of $\gamma$ rays, electrons and positrons are simulated using response kernels calculated by the Monte-Carlo code MCNP6 developped by Los Alamos [[13]](#13).

 ## References